 The Best Wildlife Experience in Every Province

+Newfoundland and Labrador

-Newfoundland and Labrador: Puffins, whales and icebergs (Bay Bulls)
+Puffins, whales and icebergs at Bay Bulls

 Sable Island National Park and Reserve is home to a constantly shifting, misty and mystical 45-kilometre crescent-shaped sandbar.
 Sitting about 175 kilometres off Nova Scotia’s mainland coast, explorers to the New World commonly spotted Sable’s sands and rightfully feared the surrounding currents—these waters are now home to some 350 shipwrecks.
-Today, visitors can safely visit the national park, however, and visit its most famous residents: 500 wild horses, descendants of those seized by the British during the Acadian expulsion in the 1700s.
+Today, visitors can safely visit the national park, however, and marvel at its most famous residents: 500 wild horses, descendants of those seized by the British during the Acadian expulsion in the 1700s.
 The horses have thrived on the sandbar by drinking from freshwater ponds, digging into groundwater with their hooves and eating beach grass.
 Encountering them is a strange and beautiful sight—perfect for a place like Sable.

-Strung along [the sea at Cavendish Beach, with red cliffs and shifting dunes, Prince Edward Island National Park encapsulates all the best of this tiny province.
+Strung along the sea at Cavendish Beach, with its red cliffs and shifting dunes, Prince Edward Island National Park encapsulates all the best of this tiny province.
 The bird life is rich, and you can spot abundant marine mammals, including four types of seal, as well as porpoises, dolphins and both pilot and minke whales.
 But the highlight?
-Visitors will tell you—it’s the foxes.
+Visitors will tell you: it’s the foxes.
 Red and black, with white-tipped tails, these cute little creatures are everywhere.
 They’re playful and unafraid of visitors, coming right up to you in search of food.
 And while it may be tempting to give them a treat, it’s best to just put your hands in your pockets and let them stay the wild creatures that they are.

 In addition to boasting the world’s highest tides, the Bay of Fundy is home to all sorts of rare and spectacular wildlife.
 Visitors can take the ferry to Grand Manan Island, then explore the charming villages and landscape of plunging sea cliffs and rugged headlands.
 But the best part of the trek is whale-watching.
 You’ll find breaching humpbacks, plus minkes, finbacks, and the endangered northern right whale—only about 400 remain in the world.
 And if you don’t see a whale, you can still enjoy the abundant bird life, and maybe even spot a seal playing in the wake of the boat.